jgauffin/Griffin.WebServer/README.md

 Griffin.WebServer
 =================

-A web server built on top of Griffin.Networking.
+A web server built on top of Griffin.Framework.

 # Current features